Create a canary release deployment - Amazon API Gateway

 1. Sign in to the API Gateway console.

-2. Choose an existing API or create a new API.
+2. Choose an existing REST API or create a new REST API.

-4. Choose Deploy API from the Actions drop-down menu.
+3. In the main navigation pane, choose Resources, and then choose Deploy API.
 Follow the on-screen instructions in Deploy API to deploy the API to a new stage.

 So far, you have deployed the API to a production release stage.
 Next, you configure canary settings on the stage and, if needed, also enable caching, set stage variables, or configure API execution or access logs.

-6. To set stage variables, choose the Stage Variables tab in Stage Editor and follow the on-screen instructions to add or modify stage variables.
+6. To set stage variables, choose the Stage variables tab and follow the on-screen instructions to add or modify stage variables.
 For more information, see Setting up stage variables for a REST API deployment.

-13. If desired, choose Enable use of stage cache to enable caching for the canary release and save your choice.
+9. If desired, select Stage cache to turn on caching for the canary release.
 The cache is not available for the canary release until API caching is enabled.

 After the canary release is initialized on the deployment stage, you change the API and want to test the changes.
 You can redeploy the API to the same stage so that both the updated version and the base version are accessible through the same stage.
 The following steps describe how to do that.